SERVICE SUMMARY Marc Sherself-evalution

 We set up a detailed survey on the Web.
 The survey had 26 questions, many of which required narrative answers.
 David Aday and Susan Bosworth, of the Sociology Dept., were very helpful in preparing the survey.
 Some e-mail messages were sent out to various list-servs, notices were sent to Physics newsletters and journals.
 We collected data from January to June of 1998.
 To our astonishment and delight, we received over 600 responses, many with very detailed narratives, and some with interesting solutions.

-Our report is now being written.
-It will outline the problem, discuss the details of the survey, and emphasize why the dual-career couple problem is such an impediment to women in physics.
-We will refer to many of the comments of the survey respondents in this part of the report, and will note that in the overwhelming majority of job searches involving a woman candidate in physics, someone asks directly about the spouse (in direct violation of federal law).
-We will then turn to some suggested solutions, including the growing trend toward split/shared positions and the growing number of spousal hiring programs at major universities.
-We will discuss the best time to bring up the issue during interviews, and go over many of the individual solutions that people have found.
+Our report was then written.
+It outlined the problem, discussed the details of the survey, and emphasized why the dual-career couple problem is such an impediment to women in physics.
+We referred to many of the comments of the survey respondents in this part of the report, and noted that in the overwhelming majority of job searches involving a woman candidate in physics, someone asks directly about the spouse (in direct violation of federal law).
+We then turned to some suggested solutions, including the growing trend toward split/shared positions and the growing number of spousal hiring programs at major universities.
+We discussed the best time to bring up the issue during interviews, and went over many of the individual solutions that people have found.